 Edinburgh’s Lothian bus network is excellent, covering not just the city but also its outskirts including Queensferry, East Lothian and Midlothian; most venues have a bus stop near by.

-Single fares cost £1.80 but if you’re taking two or more journeys in a day then a Lothian Dayticket (£4.50) or a LATEticket (£4.00) are the best value for you.
+Single fares cost £1.80 but if you’re taking three or more journeys in a day then a Lothian Dayticket (£4.50) or a LATEticket (£4.00) are the best value for you.

-Please note: unless you're using a Ridacard or the Lothian Bus M-Tickets App, you'll need to provide the exact fare on the bus, as drivers don't have access to cash to give change.
+Please note: unless you're using a Ridacard, contactless payment or the Lothian Bus M-Tickets App, you'll need to provide the exact fare on the bus, as drivers don't have access to cash to give change.

 There's a tramline running direct from Edinburgh Airport to York Place via Princes Street and St Andrew Square.
 You can choose from several ticketing options which work on both trams and buses.
 Timetable information can be found at Transport for Edinburgh, and also on the Transport for Edinburgh App.